California Statehood Act

-An Act for the Admission of the State of California into the Union is the federal legislation that admitted California to the United States as the thirty-first state.
-California is one of only a few states to become a state without first being an organized territory.
+The California Statehood Act, officially An Act for the Admission of the State of California into the Union and also known as the California Admission Act, is the federal legislation that admitted California to the United States as the thirty-first state.
+Passed in 1850 by the 31st United States Congress, the law made California one of only a few states to become a state without first being part of an organized territory.

 Name

 An Act for the Admission of the State of California into the Union was the formal title given to the Congressional legislation passed by the 31st Congress, and signed by President Millard Fillmore on September 9, 1850, which admitted California as the 31st state to the Union.
 Per the terms of the Compromise of 1850, California was admitted as a free state.
 The Act may informally be referred to as the California Statehood Act or the California Admission Act.

 Background

 Start of Mexican-American War and Bear Flag Revolt

 The United States declared war on Mexico on May 13, 1846.
 After receiving word of the declaration of war, a force consisting mostly of American settlers in California staged a revolt on June 15, 1846 against Mexican authorities, which became known at the Bear Flag Revolt.
 They overwhelmed and captured the small Mexican garrison at Sonoma and declared the California Republic (Spanish: La República de California), or Bear Flag Republic, raising the original Bear State flag over the captured garrison.
 Their control was largely restricted to the area around Sonoma, California and lasted for 25 days.
-On July 5, 1846, Brevet Captain John C. Frémont assumed control of the republic's forces and integrated into his California Battalion.
+On July 5, 1846, Brevet Captain John C. Frémont assumed control of the republic's forces and integrated them into his California Battalion.
+Fremont and his soldiers had not participated in the revolt, though he had given his tacit approval for it.
 On July 9, 1846, Navy Lieutenant Joseph Warren Revere arrived in Sonoma and replaced the Bear Flag with the flag of the United States, formally declaring the United States possession of California.